NM-TAFE/civ-ipriot-smiley/README.md

 ### Stretch goals

-The following are some activities that go beyond the project's basic requirements to teach us more modern software development principles.
-These activities should only be attempted **after** you have met the project requirements, and they will **not** be assessed.
+The following activities go beyond the project's basic requirements to teach us more modern software development principles.
+These activities should only be tried **after** you have met the project requirements, and they will not be assessed.

 #### Favor composition over inheritance ('is a' versus 'has a')

 While inheritance was one of the darlings of OOP, in modern software development, it is recognised that inheritance can introduce implicit dependencies (coupling) between various parts of the code.
-This is captured by the famous adage:
+The famous adage captures this:

 > Favour composition over inheritance

 Raf's corollary to the above statement is:

-> If there's some way to state a relationship in terms of `has a`, then use a `has a` relationship.
+> If there's some way to state a relationship in terms of `has a`, then that's probably the right way

 We know what inheritance looks like: